zero01101/openOutpaint/README.md

  ### notes
  -  technically you can run it directly in browser as a bare `file://` protocol webpage but that's _really_ not recommended as you'll have to add `null` as an accepted domain to your `--cors-allow-origins` option which just seems like it's a visibly poor decision
- - a deliciously simple launch script (thanks [@jasonmhead](https://github.com/jasonmhead)! (https://github.com/zero01101/openOutpaint/pull/1)) is included to pop up a teensy tiny python-based local webserver, however you may have to manually `chmod +x openOutpaint.sh` on mac/linux
+ - a deliciously simple launch script is included to pop up a teensy tiny python-based local webserver, however you may have to manually `chmod +x openOutpaint.sh` on mac/linux
  - the address http://127.0.0.1:3456 will be used as the host address for openOutpaint in the below quickstart; your local setup may use a different IP address or port.  you can of course modify the included launch script to point at a different port than 3456 if desired, as well
  - if your scale factor is > 8 (generating an image larger than 512x512), try the "auto txt2img HR fix" option